azey7f/nixos-servers/README.md

 Welcome!
 This is the NixOS flake defining most of the infrastructure hosting https://azey.net & subdomains :3

-Everything is hosted on an RKE2 cluster and *fully* defined in Nix;[^1] the K8s manifests are implemented using a combination of sops-nix templates and systemd-tmpfiles, see `config/rke2/manifests.nix`.
+Everything is hosted on an RKE2 cluster and *fully* defined in Nix; all images and helm charts are fetched using `docker.pullImage`, and the whole cluster is running as if it was airgapped[^1] (except for services which explicitly need internet access, like [searxng](https://search.azey.net)).
+Everything is also automatically updated through renovate (including nix hashes! just don't look at the .renovaterc script, it's a mess...)

+In addition to just being for selfhosting services, my end goal for this is to be pretty much a fully offline-ready infrastructure that doesn't rely on the internet for anything but updating itself (& interop, obviously I still need stuff like CA-approved certs for the public TLS proxy[^2]).
+Thanks to the power of Nix *everything* is built & cached via CI into a local cache, which means that theoretically it should be possible to install new systems, create configs & generally everything except for downloading brand new software should work the same with or without the internet.

 At time of writing I only have one node and it's behind CGNAT, so everything is proxied through [one of two VPSes](https://git.azey.net/infra/nixos-vps) which also host the domain's public-facing nameservers & [uptime page](https://status.azey.net).

 See [the core flake](https://git.azey.net/infra/nixos-core) for the general structure, this is the non-standard stuff:
+- `cluster/`: `az.cluster` defs, options to be set cluster-wide
+- `hosts/`: instead of each dir being a host, each dir is a cluster with a `nodes/` subdir
 - `sops/`: a private submodule with all the secrets, passwords, etc, decryptable with a machine-local `age.key` (also stored in bitwarden for backup reasons)
     - not mirrored to codeberg, but most of these are just randomly-generated secrets anyways
-- `infra.nix`: defines domains hosted by this flake, associated RKE2 clusters, VPSes, which servers belong to what, etc. See comment at top of the file for more info.

 ### Guides for future me:

 Setting up a new server:
-1. add an entry to `infra.nix`
+1. add an entry to the relevant `hosts/` dir
-2. create dir in `hosts/`, note that `domain` and `hostName` are defined automatically
+2. create dir in `hosts/*/nodes/`, note that `domain` and `hostName` are defined automatically
 3. generate a new `age.key`, re-encrypt all the stuff in `sops/`
 4. done!

 Setting up a domain:
-1. add an entry to `infra.nix`, incl. at least one cluster & node
+1. configure stuff in the relevant `hosts/` dir
 2. if selfhosting the nameservers:
-    - if <2 nodes with separate public IPs, set up VPSes (see [nixos-vps](https://git.azey.net/infra/nixos-vps)) & add entries to `infra.nix`
+    - if <2 nodes with separate public IPs, set up VPSes (see [nixos-vps](https://git.azey.net/infra/nixos-vps)) & add entries to `clusters.nix`
         - `exec` into the pod & run `knotc status cert-key` for the primary's pubkey
     - set up glue & DS records with the registar, `exec` into the pod and run `keymgr <zone> ds` for the DS stuff
 3. done!